24/7 Support Line - Call Now

 How to Prevent a Xanax Addiction Relapse?

-Yes, Xanax can help alleviate symptoms of anxiety disorders.
+Yes, Xanax helps alleviate symptoms of anxiety disorders.
 Xanax works by increasing the effects of a neurotransmitter in the brain that leads to calming effects that reduce anxiety.
-Xanax is prescribed for short-term use in managing anxiety and should be monitored by a doctor to avoid dependency.
+Xanax is prescribed for short-term use in managing anxiety disorders and should be monitored by a doctor to avoid dependency.

 Yes, it’s possible for individuals to try to self-medicate their depressive symptoms with Xanax, though it is not recommended.
-Xanax can temporarily relieve anxiety that coexists with depression but it does not address the root causes of depression and even worsen symptoms over time.
-Self-medicating can increase the risk of misuse which complicates depression treatment.
+Xanax relieves coexisting anxiety and depression.
+Xanax does not address depression's root causes.
+Xanax exacerbates depression symptoms over time.
+Self-medication increases misuse risk.
+Misuse complicates depression treatment.

 Do Xanax and alcohol act as central nervous system depressants?